Priyanshu88/Diabetes-Prediction-Streamlit-App/README.md

 ## :signal_strength: Dataset

-The dataset used in this project is the Pima Indians Diabetes Dataset, which can be found here.
-The dataset consists of 768 samples with 8 features, including the target variable, indicating the presence of diabetes.
+The trained dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The objective is to predict based on diagnostic measurements whether a patient has diabetes.
+Several constraints were placed on the selection of these instances from a larger database.
+In particular, all patients here are females at least 21 years old of Pima Indian heritage.
 The dataset can be found on [`Kaggle`](https://www.kaggle.com/datasets/mathchi/diabetes-data-set).
 It includes following health criteria:

 - Pregnancies: Number of times pregnant
 - Glucose: Plasma glucose concentration a 2 hours in an oral glucose tolerance test